Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/pagination/working-with-icons/html/working-with-icons.md

-## Working with icons
+## Icons

-Looking to use an icon or symbol in place of text for some pagination links?
-Be sure to provide proper screen reader support with `aria` attributes.
+When you want to use an icon or symbol as pagination, be sure to provide screen reader support with `aria` attributes.

 ```html
 showSource: true